 note: adopted 1993; upon independence from Ethiopia in 1993, Eritrea adopted its own national anthem

-Estonia name: "Mu isamaa, mu onn ja room" (My Native Land, My Pride and Joy)
+name: "Mu isamaa, mu onn ja room" (My Native Land, My Pride and Joy)

 lyrics/music: Johann Voldemar JANNSEN/Fredrik PACIUS